-This fluffy cinnamon roll oat cake has a delicious cinnamon sugar swirl and is topped with a sweet cream cheese frosting.
+This fluffy cinnamon roll baked oats has a delicious cinnamon sugar swirl and is topped with a sweet cream cheese frosting.
 It is the perfect single serving breakfast to satisfy that sweet tooth!

 This post contains affiliate links, which means if you make a purchase through these links, I may receive a small commission at no extra cost to you.

-I’m still dreaming about this incredibly delicious cinnamon roll oat cake.
-I promise it will be the best breakfast you will make in a long time!
+I’m still dreaming about this incredibly delicious cinnamon roll baked oats.
+I promise it will be the best breakfast you make in a long time!
 This single serve dessert-for-breakfast has the perfect balance of sweetness and cinnamon flavor.

 This oat cake consists of a soft and fluffy oat cake base made by blending together oats, almond milk and a few other ingredients.
-Some of the batter is mixed with cinnamon and brown sugar, which is then swirled throughout the cake.
-Lastly, the oat cake is drizzled with a sweet cream cheese frosting.
+Some of the batter is mixed with cinnamon and brown sugar, which is then swirled throughout the oats.
+Lastly, the baked oats is drizzled with a sweet cream cheese frosting.

 This cinnamon roll oat cake is gluten free, as long you use gluten free oats.
 This recipe is also easily made dairy free and vegan by using vegan cream cheese.
 I have made this recipe with both regular and vegan cream cheese and I honestly couldn’t tell the difference.